 Before diving into your NHL bets, let us take a look at an example of how to read the odds.
 Below you will see a variety of bets to make for two teams going head to head.

-When betting totals (or referred to as over/under), you are simply taking a wager on whether the total score of the game for both teams combined will be enough to be over or not enough for under a certain number.
-The number will be provided by the sportsbook.
+When betting totals, often referred to as an over/under, you are simply taking a wager on whether the total score of the game for both teams combined will be enough to be over or not enough for under a certain number.

 Looking at futures betting, the NHL playoffs are a popular bet.
-Many sportsbooks will offer other various future bets like the winner individual series, respective conferences, and so on.
-In addition, these bets for the Stanley Cup will be offered later on when the time comes, but they will often be significantly different than when they were at the beginning of the season.
+Many sportsbooks will offer other various future bets like the winner of individual series, respective conferences, and so on.
+In addition, bets for the Stanley Cup are adjusted throughout the season.

 Parlays are as volatile and interesting as any of the bets mentioned.
 They are a combination of any bet you want to place a bet on all in one ticket for a higher payout.
 However, losing just one of your bets causes you to lose the entire parlay.